dmytro108/itsynd/week2/task1/docs/solution.md

+I implemented bot approaches - deploy a demo web app as a container to EC2 withs Auto Scaling Group and deploy to ECS Fargate sevrice.

 #### Solution 1.
 Deployment app container to EC2
 In this solution, I deploy containers with the test application on EC2 instances in an autoscaling group placed into two private subnets across two availability zones.
 A network balancer is used to balance requests.
 I didn't use the application balancer because of the test application is a monolith and there is no way to effectively distribute the load along different routes.
 I decided that using an application balancer would not provide any benefit.
 The design also includes a bastion host for secure access to instances running containers.